Olena Shuliak: Political activity

 In 2014, she was a candidate for deputy of the Kyiv City Council from the Democratic Alliance party, number 5 on the list.

 In April 2015, she was a candidate for the post of head of the State Fiscal Service of Ukraine.

 She is a member of the board of the social and political movement People are Important.

 Shuliak ran successfully as a People's Deputy of Ukraine for President Volodymyr Zelenskyy's Servant of the People party in the 2019 Ukrainian parliamentary election, number 13 on the party list.
 Since 15 November 2019, she has served as the representative of the Government of Ukraine in the Verkhovna Rada.

-She is the deputy chairman of the parliamentary faction of Servant of the People. and the Committee of the Verkhovna Rada of Ukraine on the Organization of the State Power, Local Self-Government, Regional Development and Urban Planning.
+She is the deputy Chairwoman of the parliamentary faction of Servant of the People. and the Chairwoman of the Committee of the Verkhovna Rada of Ukraine on the Organization of the State Power, Local Self-Government, Regional Development and Urban Planning.

 Since 15 November 2021, she has headed Servant of the People.
+She was reelected for a second term on 14 December 2023.